Save Lodge Hill

-To do so would mean the loss of most of the nightingales and other wildlife that lives thereand would set a very worrying precedent for all our other protected sites.
+To lose it like that would mean the loss of most of the nightingales and other wildlife that lives there and would set a very worrying precedent for all our other protected sites.

 Thousands of you helped us get the original planning application “called-in” by government and, thanks to your efforts, the application was dropped.